ibm-cloud-docs/app-configuration/ac-getting-support.md

 ## Creating a cloud support case
 {: #ac-cloud-support-case}

-For information on how to create a cloud support case, refer [here](/docs/get-support?topic=get-support-using-avatar){: external}.
+For information on how to create a cloud support case, see [Using the Support Center](/docs/get-support?topic=get-support-using-avatar){: external}.

 ### Creating a support case for UI issue
 {: #ac-ui-support-case}